keatonb/keatonb.github.io/_posts/2021-04-09-hi-fi-plot-images-machine-learning.md

 <img src="http://keatonb.github.io/img/psMarcoriginal.png" />

 See how the data don't go all the way to the edge, and how the lines can appear a little blurry?
 To me, it would seem the ideal image representation of a plot would have values of 0 in every pixel the plot lines pass through, and values of 1 in untouched pixels.
-So I coded up a function to create these.

 Here's the log-log power spectrum line plot displayed over a 128x128 grid of pixels.

 <img src="http://keatonb.github.io/img/psgrid.png" />

-Since these lines are plotted in sorted order, we every pixel in a column between where the line enters and exits that column is touched by the line, and should be colored in.
+Since these lines are plotted in sorted order, every pixel between where the line enters and exits a column is touched by the line, and should be colored in.

 <img src="http://keatonb.github.io/img/psgridcolored.png" />